Shuyu-XJTU/CMP/README.md

 ```

 ## 📊 Leaderboard
-We maintain the **PAB and UCC leaderboards for Text-Based Person Anomaly
+We maintain the **PAB and UCC leaderboards for Text-based Person Anomaly
 Search**, with separate tracks for zero-shot evaluation, 0.1M/1M PAB
 fine-tuning, test-time adaptation, and out-of-distribution evaluation.